formularin/cl-timer/README.md

 Treats solve as plus twos are treated by other timers and by WCA regulations.
 Solve is now represented as f"{time + 2}+"

+#### `q`

+*exits the program*

+Just an alternative to quiting using ^c.
+I found myself typing this familiar vim command in cl-timer numerous times, and it does no harm to have it here.

 ## System Requirements and Dependencies

 Once that aforementioned work is done on adapting this to other OSes, I will have exact instructions on how to make this work on each system.